vinod-pattar/my-todo/README.md

-# my-todo
+# My To do application
-My ToDo application
+Manage to do effortlessly